 The harness is not intended to be used where the worker is to be suspended for prolonged periods of work activity.
 The use of a Bosun's chair or suspension work seat is recommended.

-The Dorsal D-ring is the only point on the harness to which a fall arrest lanyard can be attached.
+The Dorsal D-ring (as indicated by the arrow and the letter 'A') is the only point on the harness to which a fall arrest lanyard can be attached.